hejoseph/notes-app/README.md

 ## Screenshots

-Here are some screenshots of the NoteNest application:
+Here are some screenshots of the application:

 ### Login Page
 ![Login Page](assets/images/login-page.png)